dedoc/scramble/README.md

 # Scramble

-Scramble generates docs for your API in OpenAPI 3.1.0 format automatically from your code.
+Scramble generates API documentation for Laravel project.
+Without requiring you to manually write PHPDoc annotations.
+Docs are generated in OpenAPI 3.1.0 format.

+## Documentation

+You can find full documentation at [scramble.dedoc.co](https://scramble.dedoc.co).

+## Introduction

 The main motto of the project is generating your API documentation without requiring you to annotate your code.